What is an Interview Session for a German Student Visa?

 All the information you provide to the visa officers through your answers has to be in line with the documents you offer and your current or past situations.
 Try to be short, direct and simple when answering questions.

 What not to say?

 Being honest and frank during an interview session does not imply excessive talking and unnecessary detailing.
-Try to be specific not give information about things which are not directly related with the question made.
+Try to be specific not give information about things that are not directly related to the question made.

 Join 262,114 other students interested in studying in Germany